sunilprajapati832/Matlab-Project-ImageClassification/README.md

 # Matlab-Project-ImageClassification
-In this work, pretrained deep learning CNNs are deployed based on feature extraction for training an image category classifier for image classifications of Caltech-101 image dataset.
-In two research structures are implemented, in first structure Caltech-101 image datasets is used to find accuracy for image category classifications of four pretrained CNN architectures (i.e. ResNet-50, AlexNet, VGG-16, and VGG-19).
-This dataset contains images of different categories for image classification.
-In the second research structure all different CNN architecture's performances are compared.
-Here both the research structures are deployed on CPU system, with same parameters (size, epochs) of different images and their accuracies are obtained.

 ## Project Overview
 This repository contains the implementation and results of my Master’s thesis project: “Performance Comparison of CNN Architectures for Classification of Caltech-101 Image Dataset”.
 The project evaluates and compares the performance of four popular pretrained Convolutional Neural Network (CNN) architectures — AlexNet, ResNet-50, VGG-16 and VGG-19 — for image classification on the Caltech-101 dataset.
 The work demonstrates how pretrained CNNs can be used as feature extractors combined with a Support Vector Machine (SVM) classifier to achieve high accuracy without training networks from scratch.